Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 github "Raizlabs/Anchorage"
 ```

-Run `carthage update` to build the framework and dr
+Run `carthage update` to build the framework and drag the built
+`Anchorage.framework` into your Xcode project.

+# License

+This code and tool